-When running Home Assistant on a Raspberry Pi 4, the most reliable solution is to use an external SSD.
-Not only is an external SSD much more reliable, but it could also offer faster speeds and more storage capacity.
-The main disadvantage will be the higher price.
-But can you really put a number on the reliability of your Home Assistant?
-I’ll let you be the judge.
+If you're running Home Assistant on a Raspberry Pi 4, the smartest way to go, is with an external SSD.
+Not only is it more reliable, but it could also provide faster speeds and more storage capacity.
+Sure, the price tag might be a bit higher, but can you really put a price on the reliability of your Home Assistant?
+I'll leave that for you to ponder.

 External SSDs from Samsung